htnani/shell-genomics/README.md

 Now we're going to download the data for the tutorial.
 For this you'll need internet access, because you're going to get it off the web.

 We're going to be working with data from [https://github.com/VLSCI/shell-genomics/releases/download/v0.1.0/data_files.tar.gz] (https://github.com/VLSCI/shell-genomics/releases/download/v0.1.0/data_files.tar.gz)

-You can download this data, move it to your home directory and open it using your computers graphic user interface.
+We haven't yet seen how to use the shell to manipulate files, but you can download this data, move it to your home directory and open it using your computer's graphical user interface.
 Opening the file should create a folder called shell-genomics containing a folder called data.

-If it doesn't work just ask a helper - this often is the most difficult part of the entire lesson!
+If you have trouble just ask a helper - this often is the most difficult part of the entire lesson!

-Now let's go in to that directory
+Now let's go into that directory:

     cd shell-genomics

-This stands for 'change directory'
+`cd` is a command which stands for 'change directory'

 In this directory, there should be some things we just downloaded.

 Let's check.
 Type:

     ls

-ls stands for 'list' and it lists the contents of a directory.
+`ls` stands for 'list' and it lists the contents of a directory.

 There's a few directories there, but not too many.
 Let's go look in the data directory.